As Its Economy Worsens, Zimbabwe Teeters on the Edge of Chaos

 MIN READDec 5, 2019 | 10:00 GMT

 A man displays Zimbabwe's new two-dollar banknotes on Nov.
 12. The Zimbabwean government recently introduced small-denomination notes to help mitigate ongoing cash shortages across the country.

-After a trying 2019, 2020 looks to be no better for Zimbabwe as a foreign currency shortage continues to ravage its import-reliant economy.
-Fuel and food shortages spurred angry protests that ended in a violent security crackdown in January 2019.
-Ever since, President Emmerson Mnangagwa's administration has tried to address Zimbabwe's systemic economic weaknesses by floating and reshaping its currency and restricting the use of the U.S. dollar — but to no avail.
-Desperate for revenue, the government is also now attempting to attract mining investment.
-But the windfall from such efforts will take years to materialize — years Mnangagwa's administration may not have, especially if Zimbabwe's deteriorating living conditions end up turning his own security forces against him.
+2020 looks to be another trying year for Zimbabwe as a foreign currency shortage continues to ravage the country’s import-reliant economy.
+In January, fuel and food shortages spurred angry protests that ended in a violent security crackdown.
+President Emmerson Mnangagwa's administration has since tried to address Zimbabwe's systemic economic weaknesses by floating and reshaping its currency, as well as restricting the use of the U.S. dollar -- though so far, to no avail.
+Desperate for revenue, the government is also now attempting to ramp up mining investments.
+But the windfall from such efforts will take years to materialize -- years Mnangagwa's administration may not have, especially if Zimbabwe's deteriorating living conditions end up turning his own security forces against him....